Get Insights on the Go with Sales Analytics on Mobile

 - Tap the Top Opportunity Owners and tap a bar.
 The Win/Loss Analysis chart redraws to show quarter-by-quarter results for the team member.
-Drag up to see that the entire dashboard redrew to show results for that rep.
+Go to the Opportunity Details list at the bottom of the dashboard to see that the entire dashboard redrew to show results for that rep.

 - Now tap the Win/Loss Analysis chart and select a bar for one of the weeks.
 The Top Opportunity Owners chart redraws to show how opportunities for that member of your team stack up against everyone else.
 Pretty useful for tracking how each member of the team is doing with product sales, right?